Create Datasets Using Templates

 Add Images to Your Dataset

 You can enhance your datasets by including images alongside other data types.
-This is particularly useful for:
+This is particularly useful for:- Visual content evaluation

 - Image-based prompts and responses